techqueria/website/content/join/chapter-director.md

 ## Chapter Director Status

 - It is the responsibility of the Chapter Director to notify their team if they will not be available to support the chapter for more than 2 weeks (PTO, OOO, etc).
-- If the Chapter Director does not help organize an event after 1 quarter (3 months), they will be moved to "Inactive".
+- If the Chapter Director does not help organize an event after 1 quarter (3 months), they will be moved to “Inactive”.
 - If the Chapter Director does not help organize an event after 2 quarters (6 months), they will no longer be considered Chapter Directors and will be off-boarded.

 ## Chapter Status